Raton117/Raton117/README.md

 - 👋 Hi, I’m @Nur Hossain Raton
-- 👀 I’m interested in programing,developing ans so on.
+- 👀 I’m interested in programing,developing and so on.
 - 🌱 I’m currently learning data structure and algorithms,database,web developing
 - 💞️ I’m looking to collaborate on diferrent exciting projects
 - 📫 How to reach me ratonkhan7799@gmail.com